 1- Intelligence is multi dimensional

-Therefore AGI will simply be different not superior to human intelligence.
+Therefore, AGI will be different, not superior to human intelligence.
 This is true and human intelligence is also different than animal intelligence.
 Some animals are capable of amazing mental feats like squirrels remembering where they hid hundreds of nuts for months.

 However, these differences do not stop humans from achieving far more than other species in terms of many typical measures of success for a species.
-For example humans are the species that contributes most to the bio-mass on the globe.
+For example homo sapiens is the species that contributes most to the bio-mass on the globe among mammals.

 2- Intelligence is not the solution to all problems